Materials used at Billie Marie

 Solid Brass Hardware

 All gold colored hardware is made from solid brass on Billie Marie products.
-We believe in using materials which will last the decades and thus have decided not to use plastic hardware in any of our products.
+We believe in using materials which will last the decades and thus have decided not to use plastic or plated hardware in any of our products.

 All silver colored hardware is made from solid nickel on Billie Marie products.